-Deferred revenue includes amounts related to installation, training, contract services, extended product warranty, post-contract customer support associated with the sale of Novra's products.
+Deferred revenue includes amounts related to installation, training, contract services, extended product warranty, post-contract customer support associated with the sale of Novra's products, and other professional and operations services.
 If the revenue recognition associated with these services is expected to take place within 12 months from the balance sheet date, we present the deferred revenue as current; otherwise the deferred revenue is presented as non-current.